-Material change is defined as a A modification to the architectural style, general design and/or general arrangement of the exterior of a building or structure, including but not limited to: the kind of texture of the building materials; and the type and style of all windows and doors, the colors of a building, doors, light fixtures, and other appurtenant fixtures; and other exterior features such as walks, walls, fences, signs, driveways and parking areas.
-In addition, aAll activities that affect the exterior of the building and so as to require a building permit are also included in this definition.
+A modification to the architectural style, general design and/or general arrangement of the exterior of a building or structure, including but not limited to: the kind of texture of the building materials; the type and style of all windows and doors, and other appurtenant fixtures; and other exterior features such as walks, walls, fences, signs, driveways and parking areas.
+All activities that affect the exterior of the building so as to require a building permit are also included in this definition.
 A modification to light fixtures, plantings, the colors of a building, or changes as allowed by Section V.C of this Ordinance are not considered a material change.